 120-150 ml (4-5 fl-oz) or 1/2 - 2/3rd cup of water at 90°C - 95°C (or 195°F - 205°F)

-This tea works great for the gongfu method of steeping as it helps coax out all the subtle flavors.
+This whole leaf Darjeeling Muscatel tea works great for the gongfu method of steeping tea as it helps experience all the wonderful flavors.

 We recommend 5 gm of tea

 100 ml water (approximate 10-20 ml of water per 1 gm of tea) at 85°C - 90°C (or 185°F - 195°F).

 More on: What Do You Need To Steep Tea?